ardywibowo/ardywibowo.github.io/content/post/deriving-the-opd-teacher-objective/index.md

 +++
-title = "On the Optimal Teacher for On-Policy (Self-)Distillation" subtitle = "Deriving the Optimal Teacher Policy" date = "2026-07-09T00:00:00.000Z" summary = "A short derivation of the teacher objective induced by asking OPD to match a plain RL policy-gradient update." draft = false
+title = "On the Optimal Teacher for On-Policy (Self-)Distillation" subtitle = "A Good Teacher Meets the Student Where They Are" date = "2026-07-09T00:00:00.000Z" summary = "A short derivation of the teacher objective induced by asking OPD to match a plain RL policy-gradient update." draft = false